raspberrypilearning/fruit-salad/en/step_5.md

 You now need to add some code to the **Shrink** sprite.

 --- task ---
-Switch back to the Code tab.

-Add the following code to the **Shrink** sprite to broadcast a 'shrink' message when it is clicked:
+Switch back to the **Shrink** sprite's Code tab and add the following code to broadcast a 'shrink' message when the sprite is clicked:

 ```blocks3
 when this sprite clicked